Deutsch: Vertrag / Español: Contrato / Português: Contrato / Français: Contrat / Italiano: Contratto

 3. Employment contracts, used to specify the terms and conditions of employment, such as salary, benefits, and job responsibilities, between an employer and an employee.

-4. Construction contracts, used to specify the terms and conditions of the design, construction, and completion of buildings, roads, and other infrastructure projects.
+4. Construction contracts, used to specify the terms and conditions of the design, construction, and completion of buildings, roads, and other Infrastructure projects.

 Contracts play a critical role in many industrial and manufacturing operations, as they provide a clear and enforceable framework for business relationships and transactions.
 Understanding and using contracts effectively is important for industrial companies to ensure compliance with laws and regulations, protect their rights and interests, and improve their competitiveness and profitability.